ericjang/aibook/sources/chapter01.md

 However, without an understanding how AI systems are built, it becomes very hard to reason about the system’s actual capabilities and limitations.
 It would be like trying to discuss the future of vehicles without knowing the efficiencies of combustion engines, the aerodynamics of planes, or the physics of energy.
 Much like car designers and manufacturers think about how to make drive chains more efficient or rubber more durable, AI researchers and engineers traffic in getting Machine Learning systems to scale to larger datasets.
 Fortunately, the first part of this book is dedicated to gradually building up your understanding of how AI works, the most promising aspects and the most challenging bottlenecks.
 With my machine learning and robotics colleagues, we use “AI” to casually describe the catch-all term for “sufficiently advanced software”, knowing full well that such a term is so devoid of technical precision that it isn’t actually useful when describing how to build actual systems.
 Sometimes experts will refer to a system as “AI” because we are deliberately dealing in the abstract - we don’t know how exactly it will be implemented, so we may refer to hypothetical systems as an “AI” rather than a “Machine Learning system”.

+## High-Level and Low Level Problems

+AI researchers often should switch between two modes of thinking:

+high-level thinking, in which we think broadly about how to put things together and turn it into a capable system. the underlying ideas in alphago (self-play) this book, are all high-level ideas.

+the low-level thinking is about making the ideas actually work -the execution, the debugging, thinking deeply about stable numerical optimization.

+non-sexy problems

+I spent months thinking about how to featurize some demos to make them easy to learn.

+This is what actually moves the field forward.

 Summary